d3cker/ElectrumXDocker/README.md

 - Source code is stored in /electrumx folder.
 - Commit `c5d1e802e7a7e98db36fbad79954b3a46b9e03f3` was chosen to be used.
 - _electrumx_ user and group are created with uid:gid = 1000:1000.
-- _electrumx_'s home folder is set to `/electrumx` and it's permisions are read-only.
+- _electrumx_'s home folder set to `/electrumx` and its permisions are read-only.
 - root priviledges are dropped and `electrumx_server` is executed as electrumx user.